On the construction of monopoles with arbitrary symmetry breaking: Monopoles with real orthogonal and compact symplectic structure groups

 \section{Monopoles with real orthogonal and compact symplectic structure groups}

-So far we have only viewed $\left( \nabla^\cN, \Phi^\cN \right)$ as an $\SU (N)$-monopole.
-However, given an arbitrary subgroup $\rG \subseteq \SU (N)$, one can produce $\rG$-monopole through introducing further restrictions on the Nahm data.
-In the maximal symmetry breaking case this was proven in \cite{hurtubise_construction_1989}*{Section~5} for real orthogonal and compact symplectic groups, and in \cite{hurtubise_monopoles_1990} for arbitrary compact Lie groups.
+Following \cites{hurtubise_construction_1989,hurtubise_monopoles_1990}, one can introduce further restrictions on the Nahm data to produce monopoles with structure groups reduced to $\rG \subset \SU (N)$.
+In the maximal symmetry breaking case this was proven in \cite{hurtubise_construction_1989}*{Section~5} for real orthogonal and compact symplectic groups and further discussed in \cite{hurtubise_monopoles_1990} for arbitrary compact Lie groups.
 The methods can easily be adapted to the case of nonmaximal symmetry breaking.